Open government: Accountability

-Accountability in Open Government

 Accountability focuses on promoting transparency and allowing the public to understand the actions of their government.
 Public officials are expected to share details about how public resources are used and what their objectives are.
 Accountability in open government reduces corruption and increases transparency.
-However, it is important to note that there is transparency with and without accountability in open government.
+However, there is transparency with and without accountability in open government.
 Transparency without accountability is often more difficult to monitor and there is less responsibility needed from the government.
 Transparency with accountability has proven to be more effective as a trustworthy relationship can be built between government agencies and people governed by them.
 The argument with or without transparency was mentioned previously and highlights major issues such as losing governmental trust or privacy issues with accountability.
 Some governments have created portals in order to allow people to see critical data and improve accountability and transparency.
 Not all data released on these portals is relevant and easily accessible meaning transparency is not always easily attainable.
 For example, Given the criteria for valuable information, governments should look for quality, completeness, timeliness, and usability when releasing important information that shows transparency and supports accountability.